On selected days throughout the year we run our heritage freight train in addition to our standard steam service.

 At the Watercress Line we have our own wagon restoration group who have restored and maintain around 30 wagons, plus containers - you can keep up to date with all their news here.
 Our freight train aims to be typical of those circa 1960, even down to the packaging straw and shunters marks in chalk!
 Watch a film about the Wagon Department.

 June 1st 1964 saw the formal withdrawal of freight facilities from Alresford and Medstead stations, and with facilities at Ropley and Itchen Abbas withdrawn in 1962, this saw the end of the traditional "pick up” freight over the Mid Hants; with the exception of Alton and the short remaining branches to Treloars and Farringdon which lasted until 1968.
-See the recent article from the Mid Hants News
+See an article from the Mid Hants News